The Garvan Institute is committed to the key principles of scientific research:

 - Good stewardship of public funds used to conduct research, and

-The principles that govern scientific research are explained in the Australian Code for the Responsible Conduct of Research (2007), and are applied by Garvan in the conduct of its research programs.
+The principles that govern scientific research are explained in the Australian Code for the Responsible Conduct of Research (2018) and associated guides (the Code), and are applied by Garvan in the conduct of its research programs.
 All Garvan staff, students and visiting scientists are required to adhere to this Code.

-- Foster integrity in the practice of scientific research by taking appropriate remedial action in cases of research misconduct; and
+- Foster integrity in the practice of scientific research by taking appropriate remedial action in cases of breaches of the Code; and

 - Promote the integrity of the scientific literature by correcting errors whether they are accidental or deliberate.

-If anyone, whether associated or not with the institute, has any concerns about possible research misconduct by Garvan researchers they should contact a Designated Person (see below) who has the formal role of receiving such concerns and initiating a preliminary review.
+If anyone, whether associated or not with the institute, has any concerns about possible breaches of the Code by Garvan researchers they should contact Garvan's Designated Officer (see below) who has the formal role of receiving such concerns and overseeing their management and investigation as required.

-Garvan Institute staff seeking further information or advice in relation to concerns relating to research misconduct should contact the institute’s Adviser in Research Integrity (see below).
+Garvan Institute staff seeking further information or advice in relation to concerns relating to research misconduct should contact the institute’s Research Integrity Advisor (see below).

-Garvan has appointed an Adviser in Research Integrity who can give confidential advice about what constitutes misconduct in research and options open to a potential complainant.
+Garvan's Research Integrity Advisor can give confidential advice about what constitutes a breach of the Code, information on Garvan’s procedures for managing allegations of potential breaches of the Code, and the options open to a potential complainant.

-The Institute’s Designated Persons (as at May 2014) are:
+The Institute’s Designated Officer (as at July 2019) is: